Date |

 We have been asked if we can produce the 2251

-chimney that is fitted with a capauchon as this is a much better chimney
+chimney that is fitted with a capuchon as this is a much better chimney

 than is fitted to the Bachmann (or Mainline) RTR model.
 This was an iron